Undecided Engineering majors typically take the following courses in the fall semester of their first year:

 Placement can also be determined by an AP or IB exam; consult with your advisor if this applies to you.

-Finally, you will register for Intro to Computer Programming with MATLAB (CSC 113), which will hone your programming skills.
+Finally, you will register for Computer Aided Engineering Tools (ENGR 106), which will hone your computer skills.

 To learn more about the engineering majors available to you, consult the School of Engineering’s website.